Chappell Roan: Inspiration

 Roan has cited Kate Bush as a prominent influence.
-She has named "The Book of Love" by the Magnetic Fields as the "greatest" song she's ever heard in a podcast in 2022 while also being a major fan of the band's work.
+She has named "The Book of Love" by the Magnetic Fields as the "greatest" song she has ever heard in a podcast in 2022 while also being a major fan of the band's work.
 She has also cited inspirations including the artist Abbey Watkins, the film The Beguiled, and musical artists alt-J, Stevie Nicks, Ellie Goulding, Karen Carpenter, Lorde, and Lana Del Rey.
 In 2023, on an exclusive interview for Pop Crave, Roan stated that she listened to Lorde, Del Rey and Goulding throughout her entire high school years.
 She has stated that the song "Stay" by Rihanna inspired her to begin writing music.
 In 2023, a Variety article described Roan as "glammy and pop and embracing her femininity and [...] very queer-positive."
 Roan credited Madonna, Rihanna and Nicki Minaj as women who made queer music mainstream at the red carpet of the 67th Annual Grammy Awards.
 She has also cited Lady Gaga and Nicki Minaj as inspiration for her attitude towards making people feel confident with her music.
+She cites Beyoncé as an influence for her stage presence.
 She spoke in admiration of Ariana Grande, calling herself "an Arianator".
 Discovering artists like Katy Perry, Kesha, Britney Spears, and Pink during her adolescence also influenced her to start writing music and construct her onstage persona.
 She stated she was raised on Christian rock during her childhood but never identified with it, instead having a curiosity about pop music.
+Roan is also a fan of the video game Old School RuneScape and its synth-heavy soundtrack.

 Roan's makeup and hair is primarily inspired by drag makeup, including queens like Violet Chachki.
 Her makeup also takes inspiration from Boy George, 1980s punk fashion, and Vivienne Westwood.
 Roan described her makeup looks for the Coachella festival as "Paris Hilton and James St. James or Walt Cassidy became one and put on a drag show."
 She is also heavily inspired by the Club Kids scene.
 While on The Tonight Show with Jimmy Fallon, Roan stated her stage looks reference horror movies, burlesque, and theater.
 She also described her outlook for her on-stage costumes, "I love looking pretty and scary.
 Or, like, pretty and tacky.
 Or just not pretty.
 I love that too.
 I just think it's just not serious, I love that fans find such deep meanings to things and I'm just like, 'I don't know, I thought I looked hot.'
 Like, I don't know if it's anything more than that."
 Roan considers herself a drag queen with her own persona, stating, "I've never fully understood why women shouldn't be allowed to do drag because – yes, I do drag! [...]
 It feels like they don't like women doing certain things.
 Another man trying to tell a woman what to do.
 Just try telling me what to do!
 I'm a drag queen – whether you like it when women do it or not."